Britax Car Seats - The Ultimate Comparison Charts

 - What is Britax Click-Tight Installation?
 ClickTight is Britax’s solution to the complexities and limitations of LATCH anchor and tether systems.
 The ClickTight system is found inside the car seat’s lift-up portion and uses the vehicle’s seat belt to secure the car seat.
 No need to find the vehicle’s lower anchors for ClickTight system installation.

 - What is the Britax Click & Safe Snug Harness?
-A study released by the National Highway Traffic Safety Administration (NHTSA) revealed that nearly 60% of child harnesses were too loose.
+A study released by the National Highway Traffic Safety Administration (NHTSA) revealed that nearly 60% of latch installations were too loose.
 The Britax Click & Safe harness indicator uses a mechanical tension sensor and creates an audible click to let parents know when the car seat harness is properly tightened.

 - What is a Britax V-Shaped Tether?
 The Britax V-Shaped Tether secures in a V-shaped angle to the vehicle tether anchors.
 The triangular stabilization reinforces car seat security and minimizes seat rotation.